What makes Catholic Schools so unique?

 What about faith formation at Divine Redeemer Catholic School?

 Divine Redeemer Catholic School is a school based upon the teachings of Jesus Christ.
 All students take daily courses in religion (regardless of their own faith background).
 Christian values are modeled and incorporated into all areas of the curriculum.
-Prayer is conducted regularly throughout the school day, and students attend a weekly Catholic Mass.
+Prayer is conducted regularly throughout the school day, and students attend Catholic Mass twice weekly.
 Sacramental preparation is provided for Catholic students.
-Fr.
-Jim Klein, pastor of Divine Redeemer Church and Father Brian Roeseler associate pastor teach lessons and provide spiritual counseling.
+Father Jason Keas, the pastor of Divine Redeemer Church, provides spiritual counseling.

 Students at Divine Redeemer Catholic School also participate in a variety of service-learning projects throughout the year.
 Students collect food for the Food Pantry, participate in local service organizations, and raise funds for needy people in developing countries.